-Member banks shall do the payment processing based on images of the instruments following all the prudent practices.
-The prudent practice, inter alia, include (i) checking the appearance of void pantograph on the image if the instrument in question is CTS 2010 standard compliant; (ii) checking the additional security features of the concerned bank which are visible on the images as well; (iii) ensuring that the cheque presented for payment is within the cheque series issued to the customer; (iv) signature tallies with the signature on the records of the bank; (v) the instrument is drawn as per the mandate of the customer as available on the records of the bank; (vi) verification of material information like payee, amount etc. with the information available in the CBS in case of prefunded instruments (DD/PO/BC) or instruments drawn under CMS by the paying bank itself on behalf of customer; (vii) contacting base branch in case of doubtful non-home cheques; (viii)

-alerting the drawer through SMS etc.; (ix) confirmation from drawer in case the instrument presented for payment is not in the usual pattern followed by the drawer in issuing cheques; and (x) other aspects related to normal prudent payment procedure followed by drawee banks for payment of cheque, including careful examination in case of suspected alterations.
+The banks shall do the payment processing based on images of the instruments following all the prudent practices.
+The prudent practice, interalia, include (i) checking the appearance of void pantograph on the image if the instrument in question is CTS 2010 standard compliant; (ii) checking the additional security features of the concerned bank which are visible on the images as well; (iii) ensuring that the cheque presented for payment is within the cheque series issued to the customer;(iv) signature tallies with the signature on the records of the bank;(v)the instrument was drawn as per the mandate of the customer as available on the records of the bank;(vi) verification of material information like payee, amount etc. with the information available in the CBS in case of prefunded instruments (DD/PO/BC) or instruments drawn under CMS by the paying bank itself on behalf of customer; (vii) Contacting base branch in case of doubtful non-home cheques; (viii) alerting the drawer through SMS etc. informing of the imminent debit; (viii) confirmation from drawer in case the instrument presented for payment was not in the usual pattern followed by the drawer in issuing cheques; and (ix) other aspects related to normal prudent payment procedure followed by drawee banks for payment of cheque, including careful examination in case of suspected alterations.